iri-reeve/CS128H-Group-Project/README.md

 We've chosen to work on this project as we are all interested in NLP and sentiment analysis.
 Additionally, rust "enables the development of end to end deep-learning pipelines" (retrieved from https://www.reddit.com/r/MachineLearning/comments/fey8n6/p_rust_native_language_models_and_nlp_pipelines/).

 Technical Overview:
+1. Write down the logic in pseudocode for the algorithm
+2. explore the rust bert algorithm

-Checkpoint 1: Creating the backend of the project, i.e., the NLP algorithm with BERT language model and achieving an accuracy rate of atleast 40%.
+Checkpoint 1: Write down the logic in pseudocode for the algorithm, explore the rust bert algorithm Checkpoint 2: Creating the backend of the project, i.e., the NLP algorithm with BERT language model and achieving an accuracy rate of at least 75%.
-Checkpoint 2: Improving the accuracy of the algorithm.
 Creating a UI in rust.
 Exploring libraries to represent the predictions graphically.

 Possible Challenges:
 1. familiarize ourselves with the different Rust packages and libraries required to implement our algorithm